Paris Métro: 1960–1990: development of the RER

 Because of the enormous cost of these two lines, the third planned line was abandoned and the authorities decided that later developments of the RER network would be more cheaply developed by the SNCF, alongside its continued management of other suburban lines.
 However, the RER developed by the SNCF would never match the success of the RATP's two RER lines.
 In 1979, the SNCF developed Line C by joining the suburban lines of the Gare d'Austerlitz and Gare d'Orsay, the latter being converted into a museum dedicated to impressionist paintings.
 During the 1980s, it developed Line D, which was the second line planned by the initial RER schedule, but serving Châtelet instead of République to reduce costs.
 A huge Métro-RER hub was created at Châtelet–Les Halles, becoming one of the world's largest underground stations.

-The same project of the 1960s also decided to merge Line 13 and Line 14 to create a quick connection between Saint-Lazare and Montparnasse as a new north–south line.
+The same project of the 1960s also decided to merge subway Lines 13 and 14 to create a quick connection between Saint-Lazare and Montparnasse as a new north–south line.
 Distances between stations on the lengthened line 13 differ from that on other lines in order to make it more "express" and hence to extend it farther in the suburbs.
 The new Line 13 was inaugurated on 9 November 1976.

 1990–2010: Eole and Météor

-In October 1998, Line 14 was inaugurated.
+In October 1998, the current day Line 14 was inaugurated on its central trunk (from Saint-Lazare to Bibliothèque François Mitterrand stations).
 It was the first fully new Métro line in 63 years.
-Known during its conception as Météor (Métro Est-Ouest Rapide), it is one of the three fully automatic lines within the network along with Line 1 and Line 4.
-It was the first with platform screen doors to prevent suicides and accidents.
-It was conceived with extensions to the suburbs in mind, similar to the extensions of the line 13 built during the 1970s.
+Known during its conception as Météor (MÉTro Est-Ouest Rapide), it was the first of the now three fully automatic lines within the network, along with Lines 1 and 4.
+It was also the first line of the Parisian network to feature platform screen doors on every station on opening day to prevent suicides and accidents.
+It was conceived with suburban extension in mind, similar to the Line 13 extensions built during the 1970s.
 As a result, most of the stations are at least a kilometre apart.
 Like the RER lines designed by the RATP, nearly all stations offer connections with multiple Métro lines.
-The line initially ran between Saint-Lazare and Olympiades and was subsequently extended north to Mairie de St.Ouen in 2020.

 Lines 13 and 7 are the only two on the network to be split in branches.
-The RATP would like to get rid of those saturated branches in order to improve the network's efficiency.
-A project existed to attribute to line 14 one branch of each line, and to extend them further into the suburbs.
-This project was abandoned.
+Hoping to get rid of those saturated branches and thus improve the network's efficiency, RATP had initially planned to attribute to line 14 one branch of each line (most probably the Asnières-Gennevilliers and Villejuif branches), then extend them both further into the suburbs.
+This project was abandoned due to the cost of modernizing the allotted branches.
 In 1999, the RER Line E was inaugurated.
 Known during its conception as Eole (Est-Ouest Liaison Express), it is the fifth RER line.
-It terminates at Haussmann–Saint-Lazare, but a new project, financed by EPAD, the public authority managing the La Défense business district, should extend it west to La Défense–Grande Arche and the suburbs beyond.
+Originally terminating at Haussmann–Saint-Lazare station, it was extended west in early 2025 towards Nanterre, through the La Défense business district, with an extension west through "stealing" the Mantes-la-Jolie branch of Transilien line J, in mind and on papers.